MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

 ### Extract named entities

-Named entities are the people, places, dates, and other important items mentioned in text.
+**Named entities** are the people, places, dates, and other important items mentioned in text.

 1. At the top of the chat pane, use the **New chat** (&#128172;) button to restart the conversation.
 This removes all conversation history.

 2. Enter the following prompt, and review the results:

     ```
-    List the places mentioned in this text:
+    List the named entities mentioned in this text:
     ---
-    Welcome to the AI Tour!
+    Welcome to the Global Innovation Workshop!
-    We're looking forward to seeing you in New York, Boston, Seattle, or San Francisco in July!
-    See the website for dates and venue details!
+    We’re excited to host sessions in London, Toronto, Chicago, and Austin this spring.
+    Visit our event page for specific dates, venues, and city details.
+    ---
     ```

     The model should identify the specific places mentioned in the text.